December 28, 2016

 The GPU field is a number which allows specifying the sequential number of physical GPU to process the decoding.
 So if you want to specify exact GPU to decode specific stream, you need to type the number, e.g. 0, 1 etc. for as many GPUs as you have.
 If you set it to "auto" then Nimble Transcoder will choose the least busy GPU.

-Many Nvidia GPU cards have encoding sessions count restricted to 2 active sessions, the decoding sessions are not limited.
+Many consumer Nvidia GPU cards have encoding sessions count restricted up to 8 active sessions (depending on GPU driver version), the decoding sessions are not limited.
 So you can use even GTX card to help the transcoder to decode with no limitation.
+Check NVENC support matrix for more.

 Deinterlacing mode has the following values: